 What is the best alternative to Printify overall?

-There isn't one.
-Printful wins on quality, Gelato on international shipping, CustomCat on US base cost, and Apliiq on premium apparel.
+There isn't one universal answer.
+Printful wins on quality consistency, Gelato on international shipping, CustomCat on US base cost, and Apliiq on premium apparel construction.
 The right answer depends on which Printify weakness you're trying to fix.
 Pick by problem, not by popularity.

 Is Printful or Printify better in 2026?

 Printful wins on print quality consistency because it owns its facilities.
-Printify wins on base cost because it shops orders across competing providers.
-For volume sellers, Printify is usually cheaper but more variable.
+Printify wins on base cost because it routes orders across competing providers.
+For volume sellers, Printify is usually cheaper but more variable by provider.
 For brand sellers, Printful is usually more expensive but more dependable.
+One important 2026 context: they now share a parent company called Fyul, announced in November 2024, though both operate as separate products with separate pricing as of mid-2026.

 Is Gelato cheaper than Printify?

 Not on base cost — Gelato sits between Printful and Printify on most apparel SKUs.
-Gelato becomes cheaper at the unit-economics level for non-US customers, because local production cuts shipping costs and time in half or more.
+Gelato becomes more cost-effective at the unit-economics level for non-US customers, because local production cuts shipping costs and transit times significantly for international orders.

 Can I use Printify alongside another POD supplier?

-Yes, and most sellers doing $5K+ a month do exactly that.
+Yes, and many sellers doing meaningful volume do exactly that.
 Shopify, Etsy, and WooCommerce all support multiple POD app connections.
-You map each product to the most profitable supplier and keep both connected.
+You map each product to the most profitable supplier and keep both connected as mutual backups.

 What's the cheapest alternative to Printify for US apparel?